Red Serpent

-Red Serpent is a 2003 Russian-German crime thriller directed by Gino Tanasescu.
+Red Serpent is a 2003 Russian-German action adventure film directed by Gino Tanasescu.

 Plot

 Steve Nichols comes to Moscow to conclude a contract.
 Unbeknownst to Steve, he has to become a front for transporting drugs supplied by a local gangster nicknamed Red Serpent.
 And his personal consent is just a technical matter.

 The only hope for the trapped businessman is the former KGB officer Sergei Popov, who has old scores with the Serpent.